shabtronic/FFT-Reverb/README.md

 FFT will be overlap and add with a appropriate window.

-Hoping that the springs store the historical impulse information and make it sound like a delay based reverb.
+Hoping that the springs store the historical impulse information and make it sound like a delay based reverb, but without the mode resonance of a delay line.